-But why are military personnel so susceptible to alcoholism borne of co-occurring disorders?
-This article will explore these reasons, while also exploring ways that military personnel and veterans can seek mental health and alcoholism treatment.
+But why are military personnel so susceptible to alcohol use disorder?
+This article will explore these reasons, while also exploring ways that military personnel and Veterans can seek treatment for mental health and alcohol use disorders.

 What Drives Service Members to Drink?

-There are several reasons why military personnel and veterans may abuse alcohol.
+There are several reasons why military personnel and Veterans may misuse alcohol.
 While deployed it can be easy to obtain alcoholic beverages.
 For those deployed in more remote regions, drinking alcohol may be one of few available activities.
 It’s also worth noting that the military is a profession.
 And like other professions, the military has a sort of workplace culture that encourages drinking.2

 Alcohol Abuse Among Military Veterans

-What drives military veterans to alcohol abuse?
+What drives military Veterans to alcohol misuse?
 The answer may not be straightforward and can vary greatly by individual experience.

-Another significant factor that may lead to military veterans abusing alcohol are injuries, both physical and mental, that may develop during or after service.
+Another significant factor that may lead to military Veterans misusing alcohol are injuries, both physical and mental, that may develop during or after service.
 There are several types of conditions that could fall into this category.

-Mental health disorders may drive veterans’ substance abuse.6 Due to the stressful nature of combat zones, veterans may find themselves at higher risk for conditions like post-traumatic stress disorder (PTSD) and depression.7 Veterans may try and ease the symptoms of mental health disorders, leading them to drink to excess in search of relief.
+Mental health disorders may drive Veterans’ substance misuse.6 Due to the stressful nature of combat zones, Veterans may find themselves at higher risk for conditions like post-traumatic stress disorder (PTSD) and depression.7 Veterans may try and ease the symptoms of mental health disorders, leading them to drink to excess in search of relief.

 It’s important to recognize that alcohol abuse and alcoholism are not the same.
 Simply put, alcohol abuse is when a person uses alcohol to excess.
 Binge drinking is one type of alcohol abuse.
-While one may abuse alcohol regularly, this doesn’t necessarily mean they struggle with alcoholism or alcohol addiction.8
+While one may abuse alcohol regularly, this doesn’t necessarily mean they struggle with alcohol use disorder or alcohol addiction.8

-An alcohol use disorder (AUD), or alcoholism in lay terms, is a medical condition that involves the compulsive abuse of alcohol despite clear negative consequences.
-People who struggle with alcoholism may find themselves unable to stop drinking despite wanting to do so.
+An alcohol use disorder (AUD), still called alcoholism by some, is a medical condition that involves the compulsive use of alcohol despite clear negative consequences.
+People who struggle with alcohol use disorder may find themselves unable to stop drinking despite wanting to do so.
 When they do stop drinking for extended periods of time, they may experience withdrawal symptoms, which can be life-threatening depending on the severity.9

 According to the Diagnostic and Statistical Manual of Mental Disorders, individuals must meet any two of the below criteria within the same 12-month period:10